peteroupc/peteroupc.github.io/random.md

 - should be safe for concurrent use by multiple threads, whenever convenient.

-My document on [random number generation methods](https://peteroupc.github.io/randomfunc.html) includes details on eleven uniform random number methods; in my opinion, a new programming language's standard library should include those eleven methods separately for unpredictable-random generators and for statistical RNGs.
+My document on [random number generation methods](https://peteroupc.github.io/randomfunc.html) includes details on eleven uniform random number methods; in my opinion, a new programming language's standard library ought to include those eleven methods separately for unpredictable-random and for statistical-random generators.
 That document also discusses how to implement other methods to generate random numbers or integers that follow a given distribution (such as a normal, geometric, binomial, or discrete weighted distribution) or fall within a given range.